KROK Economics and Law

 specialization of different countries in producing those goods for which they

-have absolute advantage.
+have absolute advantage.The

-theory of absolute advantage is based on two assumptions:
+theory of absolute advantage is based on two assumptions:1) the only factor of

-production is labor
+production is labor2)

 global economy has two countries, so international trade involved only two